lilyhanhub/PyBer_Analysis/README.md

 ## Summary
 Three recommendations are made based on the above analysis results and trends shown in the graph:
+*  In order narrow the huge gap of rides between densely populated and less populated cities, some targeted promotions/campaigns are needed to increase the number of Suburban and rural riders.
-* he average fare per ride shows a gradual increase from more populated cites to less populated cities.
-However, the average fare per drive increases drastically when following the same trend.
-This indicates that the number of drivers may be exponentially lower than expected.
-The company may want to allocate more drivers to rural areas to optimize its profits.
+*  The average fare per driver shows the rural fare is extremely higher than the urban and suburban fares, which indicates there's a shortage of rural drivers.
+So PyBer might need to increase more drivers in rural areas to optimize its profits.

-* argeted campaigns to increase the number of Suburban and rural riders to narrow the gap between densely populated and less populated cities.
+*